 I am an experienced counsellor, living in France and working online with clients from a range of intersectional backgrounds in the UK, Europe and beyond.

 As a BACP Registered Member, I adhere to their Ethical Framework for the Counselling Professions.
 This means that I ensure our work together is ethical, follows good practice, and focuses on your needs above all else.

-Since qualifying as a therapist in London, I have taken a particular interest in how intersectional identity aspects – such as gender, sexuality, race – are factors that require deeper thought within personal therapy.
+Since qualifying as a therapist in London, I have taken a particular interest in how intersectional identity aspects – such as gender, sexuality, race, and class – are factors that require deeper thought within personal therapy.

 Aside from my professional qualifications in therapeutic counselling, bereavement and online therapy, I have a first-class bachelors degree in Psychology and a master of social science degree in Gender Studies (specialising in intersectionality and change).

-I have always worked online – even before the COVID restrictions!
-For this reason I see working online as a valid and essential way of delivering psychological support to people wherever they are.
+My work online started long before COVID restrictions made online therapy more commonplace, and acceptable.
+I see working online as a valid and essential way of delivering psychological support to people wherever they are.